php-dev-br/laravel-doc-pt-br/helpers.md

     // false

 <a name="method-array-isassoc"></a>
 #### `Arr::isAssoc()` {.collection-method}

-The `Arr::isAssoc` method returns `true` if the given array is an associative array.
+The `Arr::isAssoc` returns `true` if the given array is an associative array.
 An array is considered "associative" if it doesn't have sequential numerical keys beginning with zero:

     use Illuminate\Support\Arr;